josephwoodward/tftp-server/README.md

-# Trivial File Transfer Protocol Server
+# Trivial File Transfer Protocol Server (TFTP) implementation in Go

 TFTP is a (trivial) File Transfer Protocol that ensures reliable data transfer over UDP.
 It does this by using a subset of mechanics that make TCP reliable.
 The full RFC can be found below, with the packet structure highlighted in this read me.